 Home Page, Budgets, Investments and Downloads

 AceMoney's home page can be configured so you can view accounts, scheduled transactions, the investment portfolio or other options.
-Changing home screen options is not dynamic, so you'll need to save your data file and restart the software for changes to take effect.
+You may need to save your data file and restart the software for home screen options changes to take effect.
 The homepage is quite simple compared to Microsoft Money and Quicken, but it is still a nice convenience.

 Budgets and Spending Categories